 So there are three ways in which to commit assault in Texas, but the definition we are concerned with here is the first definition, 22.01(a)(1), concerning bodily injury.
 It is this kind of assault—the kind causing bodily injury—that is most commonly charged.
+Assault with bodily injury is by far the most commonly occurring assault charge.
+It comes through the door the most often and it is not even close.
 It is also the most serious of the three kinds.
 Assault bodily injury is a Class A misdemeanor.
 Class A misdemeanors carry a potential range of punishment of up to a year in County jail and up to a $4,000 fine.
 The second and third definitions are Class C misdemeanors, unless they are alleged to have been committed against a disabled or elderly person.

 Assault Bodily Injury Means Causing Pain